DWrightQA/datetime-application/README.md

 to manage it going forth without the id returned by the module.

-There have been time when running this playbook has failed when AWS services have not been updated quick enough for ansible to pick up new variables.
+There have been times when running this playbook have failed when AWS services have not been updated quick enough for ansible to pick up new variables.
-Re-running the playbook will solve this.
+Re-running the playbook will solve these issues.